Scarab911/Scarab911/README.md

 ### 📺 Latest YouTube Videos

-- not started yet, have an idea for live streaming(need better getter)
+- not started yet, have an idea for live streaming(need better gear)

 ---